DansGit/scraper.py/README.md

 # Features
 * A progress bar that utilizes monty carlo estimation to predict finish times.
-* Decent logging functionality
+* Decent logging functionality.
-* Headers that act like a real boy
+* Headers that act like a "real boy."
   * User-Agent is chosen randomly from a list of over 20 standard user-agent strings.
-  * Other headers mimic standard browser headers
+  * Other headers mimic standard browser headers.
-  * Referer header is automically updated with latest search results page
+  * Referer header is automically updated with latest search results page.

 # How To
 I'm far to lazy to wright this now.